If you get panic attacks, there is something important for you to understand.

 You just have to make the conscious choice to stop freaking out about how weird and afraid you feel.
 You can still feel both of those things without panicking.
 You can feel any type of anxiety symptom without panicking about it.

 I for one, am a panicker at heart and I always will be.
 Let the calm people have their calm….I will be off in the corner freaking out somewhere thank you very much.
 That is who I really am and I am not ashamed of it in the slightest!
-I want to live, readers, and if I think that something is threatening my chances of being alive then my first instinct will always be to panic.
-Have no doubt about that!
+I want to live, readers, and if I think that something is threatening my chances of being alive, or my kids being alive, then my first instinct will always be to panic.
+Have no doubt about that.

 But I had reached the point where I was panicking over everything.
 My thinking patterns and over reactions and lack of taking care of my emotional health had me so overly sensitized that I was panicking every time a speck of dust flew my way.
 Those panic episodes felt out of my control and I just let them keep “happening to me” day in and day out.
 I was a WRECK.
 But the truth is that the “attacks” weren’t happening TO me, they were happening because of me……because I wasn’t even trying to stay calm or use my power….. and thank God I figured that out because I can’t imagine carrying on the way I did.